andycarmona/metricGraphs/README.md

 # metricGraphs
-Application using metris graphs library with D3 with some graphs examples, Kendo-Ui table CRUD operations to refresh data on some graphs, etc
+Application using MetricsGraphics.js library and D3.js.
+It just shows up some graphs examples and ineraction with Kendo-Ui table CRUD operations to refresh data on graphs..